igama/docs.binaryedge.io/docs/api-v1.md

 #### GET /v1/dataleaks/leaks

-Get all available information about the dataleaks
+Get all available information about the dataleaks our platform keeps track.

-Available options:
+*Parameters*

-* leak: Return information about a specific leak (all leaks if not specified)
+* leak: [String] if present, return information about a specific leak (all leaks if not specified)

+*Output*

 ```shell
 curl 'https://api.binaryedge.io/v1/dataleaks/leaks?leak=ashleymadison' -H 'X-Token:InsertYourClientToken'
 ```

-##### Response

 ```json
 {